Credit Cards » Credit Card Reviews » Chase Freedom Unlimited Card: 2023 Review

 Good – Excellent

-Chase Freedom Unlimited®, issued by Chase Bank,is a great cash back card for those with good to excellent credit.
-The card offers 5% on travel purchased through Chase Ultimate Rewards, 3% on dining at restaurants, including takeout and eligible delivery services, 3% on drugstore purchases and 1.5% cash back on all purchases.
+The Chase Freedom Unlimited® card, issued by Chase Bank, is an excellent cash back option for those with good to excellent credit.
+It offers 5% cash back on travel booked through Chase Ultimate Rewards, 3% on dining (including takeout and eligible delivery), 3% on drugstore purchases, and 1.5% on all other purchases.

-In addition, you can earn a decent sign up bonus - additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year)- worth up to $300 cash back.
-This bonus has a low threshold compared to other cards.
+In addition, you can earn a decent sign up bonus – Earn a $200 bonus after you spend $500 on purchases in the first 3 months from account opening..
 Lastly, the Chase Freedom Unlimited offers generous intro APR on purchases and balance transfers.

 How hard is it to get a Chase Freedom Unlimited card?